GET IN TOUCH

 Want to learn more?

-• Join an upcoming webinar September 19, 2023 at 1 pm ET with Farm to EC COP members, researcher Hannah Leighton, and project lead Dana Stevens.
-Presenters will give an overview of the New England Farm to Early Childhood Project, take a deeper dive into the recommendations and opportunities identified in the ecosystem assessment, and lead a group strategizing session about how to move this work forward in New England.
+Watch the webinar recording (below) with Farm to EC COP members, researcher Hannah Leighton, and project lead Dana Stevens.
+Presenters give an overview of the New England Farm to Early Childhood Project, take a deeper dive into the recommendations and opportunities identified in the ecosystem assessment, and lead a strategizing session about how to move this work forward in New England.

 Project Community of Practice